DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-wpf/report-wizard/data-bound-report/choose-columns-to-display-in-a-report.md

 ---
 title: Choose Columns to Display in a Report
 ---
+# Choose Columns to Display in a Report
 This wizard page allows you to select fields (attributes) whose data will be displayed in a report.

 The list on the left-hand side shows all available fields (attributes).
 To select the required fields to be displayed in the report, move them to the right-hand side.
 Use the dedicated arrow buttons to move fields back and forth.